 This brings me to the second post that hit my inbox.
 It included an infographic, published by Vistage, with the results of their small business CEO survey.
 CEO’s are growing optimistic about the economy and they expect to increase their company revenue in the next year.

 The charts, at the bottom of the post, indicate that 92 percent of the CEO’s polled use social media for their business.
+Also have a look at these web charts as they are incredible.

 Recruiting may sound surprising, but 54 percent of those surveyed encourage their employees to be active on social media to help build the company’s brand.
 It’s a well-known fact that prospective candidates value what current employees are saying about the company before making an employment decision (Hello, Glassdoor)!
 So, YES!
 Employees are your best brand advocates and they should make up a portion of your Alpha Audience.